10 Exciting Examples of 3D Printing in the Automotive Industry in 202128 May 2019

 By enabling an extremely flexible and very rapid development process, 3D printing has helped Volkswagen Motorsport to get the car on the road on schedule.
 And this effort was recently rewarded: just last year, the I.D.
 R Pikes Peak race car set a new record for the hill climb in Pikes Peak racing.

-With a proven effectiveness in reducing development times, 3D printing is now making its way into end-part applications that could offer racing teams significant performance advantages.
+With proven effectiveness in reducing development times, 3D printing is now making its way into end-part applications that could offer racing teams significant performance advantages.

-6. Porsche: 3D printing spare parts for classic cars
+9. 3D printing spare parts for classic cars

 Spare parts are yet another application of 3D printing in automotive — and one Porsche Classic is taking full advantage of.